TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-filestroubleshooting-mooncake.md

     cloudEnvironments="MoonCake"
 />

-# Troubleshooting Azure File issues
+# Troubleshooting Azure Files issues

 ## **Recommended steps**

-This article lists common problems and solutions that are related to Microsoft Azure File storage.
+This article lists common problems and solutions that are related to Azure Files.

 ### **Troubleshooter for mounting errors**